Published: 05/19/2025

 • Facility Licensing: In Arizona, for example, an Outpatient Treatment Center (OTC) license is required via AZDHS.

 • HIPAA & 42 CFR Part 2: Protect all health information, especially sensitive substance use data.
+Use our HIPAA Compliance Checklist for Behavioral Health Clinics to review foundational privacy and security requirements that should be addressed during startup planning.

 • Zoning & Business Permits: Verify your site is zoned for healthcare services and meets ADA accessibility requirements.